mkhanh271/-ANALOG-LOW-PASS-FILTER-using-RC-circuit/README.md

 > A two-stage **analog low-pass filter** designed with a **Sallen-Key active topology** (Stage 1) cascaded with a **passive RC + non-inverting amplifier** (Stage 2), targeting a **−3 dB cutoff at 20 kHz**.
 The circuit is simulated in **Proteus** and analyzed mathematically in **MATLAB**.

 ---
-## This is my group project , everything is optimized and good to run , good luck !
+## This is my group project , everything is optimized and good to run , just download all files and run.
+GOOD LUCK !

 ## 📋 Table of Contents